7 OF THE MOST POPULAR MELBOURNE DAY TRIPS

 A must for train enthusiasts and families

 The Puffing Billy Steam train runs through the Dandenong Ranges from Belgrave to Glenbrook.
-It is over 100 years old and very enthusiastic volunteers maintain the whole railway, carriages, engines and station.
+It is over 100 years old, and very enthusiastic volunteers maintain the railway, carriages, engines and station.

 Emerald is an easy day trip from Melbourne that can be done by public transport or as part of a long day out if you have access to a car.
 It’s a fun journey for families but a lovely day out for couples too.
 As the steam pours from the front engine and the whistle blows, it’s easy to feel like you have been taken back in time to another era.

-Once you board the train try to get a seat on the right-hand side as it has the best views.
-You are allowed to dangle your legs from the train which has no glass in the windows so can get cold in winter.
+Once you board the train, aim to get a seat on the right-hand side as it has the best views.
+You are allowed to dangle your legs from the train, which has no glass in the windows, which is fun but does mean it can get cold in winter.

-You can choose to stop at Emerald if you are short of time or Lakeside where the is a lake and picnic area or continue the full journey to Glenbrook where there is a pub and some shops.
+You can choose to stop at Emerald if you are short of time, or Lakeside, where the is a lake and picnic area or continue the entire journey to Glenbrook, where there is a pub and some shops.

 Should you go and see the little penguins?

-The Philip Island Penguin tour is one of the best known day/afternoon tours out of Melbourne, but I don’t think it’s for everyone.
+The Philip Island Penguin tour is one of Melbourne’s best known day/afternoon tours, but I don’t think it’s for everyone.
 I have been twice, once with young kids and once without.

-If you are travelling with children, it’s a fun family day trip however if you are not a huge animal lover or have seen penguins before, then it’s a long way to go to watch them run up the beach.
+If you are travelling with children, it’s a fun family day trip; however, if you are not a huge animal lover or have seen penguins before, it’s a long way to go to watch them run up the beach.

 Getting there: The journey by car takes just under 2 hours.
-The trip can be done by public transport but it requires quite a substantial amount of mucking about and only really recommended for the serious budget traveller.
+The trip can be made by public transport, but it requires quite a substantial amount of mucking about and is only really recommended for the serious budget traveller.

 Calling all food and wine lovers

-Non-foodie stops to consider include TarraWarra Museum of Art and the wonderful Healesville Sanctuary to meet native Australian wildlife.
+Non-foodie stops to consider include; TarraWarra Museum of Art and the wonderful Healesville Sanctuary to meet native Australian wildlife and the beautiful Emerald Lake.
 The Yarra is also a popular place to go hot air ballooning.